sharon-hadar-leverate/.net-C-painter-with-wcf-protocol/README.md

 the painter server alows you to save and open system "drawing" files.

-all system drawing are saved to SQL database which needs to be configure at the WCFPainter class via:
+all system drawing are saved to SQL database which needs to be configure at the WCFPainter class at:
 ```
   using (var conn = new SqlConnection("Server=.;Integrated Security=true; MultipleActiveResultSets = True"))
 ```